-We've developed an easy overnight dough that will hold all your favorite pizza toppings and bake to perfection every time!
+We've developed an easy overnight dough that will hold all your favorite pizza toppings and bake to perfection every time, without a pizza peel.

 Get your stretchy pants ready because you won't be able to eat just one slice!

 We love all things sourdough around here, and pizza crust is right at the top of the list.
 Especially when it's this easy to make!

 This is the perfect recipe to use with your leftover sourdough starter discard.
 Just like our cinnamon rolls, pancakes, and sourdough biscuits, plan to make the dough the night before you want to bake.

 Let the dough ferment on the counter while you sleep and then pop it in the fridge the next morning.
 Your pizza dough will be waiting for you to bake when you get home from work and you'll be ready to get dinner on the table!

 There are only a few steps standing between you and sourdough pizza crust bliss.
 Let's go over the basic steps, so you can get some in your belly, ASAP!

 Here's my baking schedule for family pizza night!

 - 8 PM - The night before, mix the dough, cover the bowl, and let it sit at room temperature overnight.